-(C2.1a) How does your organization define short-, medium- and long-term time horizons?
+C2.1a (C2.1a) How does your organization define short-, medium- and long-term time horizons?
 From (years) To (years) Comment Short- term 1 3 These time horizons reflect our short, medium, and long term strategy and planning cycles.
 These climate-related time horizons are consistent with other business practice time horizons.
 Medium- term 3 6 These time horizons reflect our short, medium, and long term strategy and planning cycles.
 These climate-related time horizons are consistent with other business practice time horizons.
 Long- term 6 10 These time horizons reflect our short, medium, and long term strategy and planning cycles.
 These climate-related time horizons are consistent with other business practice time horizons.

-(C2.1b) How does your organization define substantive financial or strate gic impact on your business?
+C2.1b (C2.1b) How does your organization define substantive financial or strategic impact on your business?
 Our risk identification processes are applied at the company / enterprise level as well as at the specific brand level.
 At a company-wide level, we identify potential physical, regulatory, reputational, changing consumer trends/awareness and any other risk factors associated with climate change, GHG emissions, energy consumption and water consumption.
-This is done at the corporate level with the cross-functional Corporate Responsibility & Sustainability Team and cascaded to various internal stakeholders, business and functional units as appropriate.

-Clorox's Enterprise Risk Management Program evaluates risks associated with the Company based on a number of criteria, which include but are not limited to quantitative definitions such as cumulative impact to pre-tax earnings and shareholder impact from a share price/market capitalization volatility standpoint and other qualitative definitions such as reputation/brand equity, customer and consumer impact.
+This is done at the corporate level with the cross-functional Corporate Sustainability Center and cascaded to various internal stakeholders, business and functional units as appropriate.
+Clorox's Enterprise Risk Management Program evaluates risks associated with the Company based on a number of criteria, which include but are not limited to quantitative definitions such a percentage of pre-tax earnings and shareholder impact from a share price/market capitalization volatility standpoint and other qualitative definitions such as reputation/brand equity, customer and consumer impact.
 For each of these criteria, Clorox's ERM program has established a 5 point scale from very low to very high and risks are evaluated across all the criteria/definitions.
 A substantive risk is one where the impact is medium to high across a number of criteria and has a high likelihood to disrupt our ability to operate our business.

-Additionally, Clorox utilizes COSO's three-lines of defense model whereby each of the three lines play a distinctive role within Clorox's wider governance structure for effective risk management.
+Clorox utilizes COSO's three-lines of defense model whereby each of the three lines play a distinctive role within Clorox's wider governance structure for effective risk management.
 Similar to the model, Clorox's first line lies with the business and process owners who own and manage risks.
 The second line is put in place to provide internal monitoring and oversight.
 Lastly, the third line provides independent assurance to senior management and the Board of Directors concerning the effectiveness of management controls.
-Among other functions that are part of the second line, the Enterprise Risk Management (ERM) program was established by Clorox to provide a sustainable framework to proactively identify, understand, assess, prioritize, articulate and continuously manage risks, both existing and emerging, across the entire organization.
+Our ERM Center of Expertise (ERM COE) has integrated processes with Strategic Planning and Internal Audit.
+On an annual basis, enterprise risks are refreshed, with a three year outlook, based on input from the Functions and Business Leaders.
+The Leaders provide